Frequently Asked Questions

 While we give serious consideration to applicants’ test scores, they are only one part of the application.
 The application review committee considers applications holistically, weighing all of the application materials carefully.
 In short, test scores matter, but they are only one part of your application.

-What are you looking for in the Application Essay?
+What are you looking for in the portfolio or application essay?

-What should go into my portfolio?
+I think I want to submit a portfolio instead of any essay, but what should go into it?
 What if I don't have prior UX experience?

 What your portfolio contains depends entirely on the kind of work you want to highlight, and what your prior experience has been.
 Even if you don't have prior UX experience, you can still put together a portfolio that shows your talents to their best effect.
 While UX portfolios typically include examples of projects you've worked on (apps you've designed, for example), there are many other kinds of work you may want to showcase.
 For instance, if you've conducted user research, you might not have a final design to share, but you can talk about your research process and findings.
 Publications, scholarly research, and visual art might also have a place in a portfolio, depending on your background and skillset.
-Think about the portfolio as an opportunity to showcase the work you've done (not just the positions you've held, as in a resume), and to demonstrate your sensibilities as a designer.
+Think about the portfolio as an opportunity to showcase the work you've done (not just the positions you've held, as in a resume), and to demonstrate your sensibilities.
 What is your style?
 How do you approach problems and iterate on your work?
 These are the kinds of details a portfolio can provide, and prior UX experience is not the only way to convey these aspects about yourself.
-There are plenty of examples of excellent UX portfolios that can help you decide how to approach your own.

 What am I supposed to enter in the second GRE field?